Invicta8110/Powerplay-22-23/README.md

-## After everything is added, remember to update this file with relevant info for club
-## NOTICE

-This repository contains the HHH FTC SDK for the Power Play (2022-2023) competition season.

 ## Welcome!
+This is the HHH FTC Robotics Club Git Hub Repository.
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.
+## NOTICE

+This repository contains the HHH FTC SDK for the Power Play (2022-2023) competition season.

 ## Resources
 Note to self: Add resources here later